Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Forward Modeling Dust Temperature

 As shown in Figure \ref{fig:Tmw_Tlw}, the relationship between the characteristic dust temperatures (T$_{\rm lum-weighted}$ and T$_{\rm mass-weighted}$) and the apparent temperature (T$_{\rm peak}$) are complex for galaxies with large dust reservoirs, primarily due to radiative transfer effects and dust optical depth.
 Dust thermal emission in the FIR is typically assumed to be optically thin, or at least transitioning from optically thick to thin around $100-200\mu$m; this assumption is adopted extensively in the literature to model FIR SEDs of both UV-selected and submillimeter-selected galaxy samples \citep{swinbank_2014, scoville_2017, harikane_2020, sommovigo_2022_rebels_alpine_dust}.
 Here, we argue that this assumption may be invalid for dusty galaxies at high-redshift, with significant implications for the observed dust properties.

 First, in the left panel of Figure \ref{fig:temp_lir_tau}, we show the infrared luminosity of the Cosmic Sands galaxies as a function of luminosity-weighted temperature with galaxies color-coded by dust mass.
 The luminosities are calculated from the SEDs generated at a single random viewing angle.
-For galaxies with dust masses $<2\times10^7$~M$_{\odot}$, IR luminosities increase in step with increasing temperatures as is expected for optically thin emission.
-But this correlation plateaus at larger temperatures and dust masses, implying that the increase in luminosity with increasing temperature does not occur as efficiently in these starbursty, dust rich systems and could be driven by the fact that these particular galaxies are optically thick at FIR wavelengths.
+For galaxies with dust masses $<2\times10^7$~M$_{\odot}$, IR luminosities increase in step with increasing temperatures as is expected for optically thin emission, albeit with some scatter driven by the distribution of dust temperatures within each galaxy.\footnote{If the dust in a galaxy were at uniform temperature, we would expect the global IR luminosity to be highly correlated with the apparent temperature (and in the optically thin limit, we should expect the apparent temperature to be very close to the intrinsic luminosity-weighted temperature, as evidenced by Figure \ref{fig:temp_lir_tau}).
+But because in all galaxies there is an intrinsic distribution of dust temperatures, there will be some scatter in the T$_\mathrm{luminosity}$ - LIR relationship, since the FIR SED will essentially be the sum of all of the modified blackbody spectra from the dust at different temperatures.} But this correlation plateaus at larger temperatures and dust masses, implying that the increase in luminosity with increasing temperature does not occur as efficiently in these starbursty, dust rich systems and could be driven by the fact that these particular galaxies are optically thick at FIR wavelengths.

-We demonstrate this with two example galaxies in Figure \ref{fig:tau_fir}, where we show the dust optical depths for a face-on and edge-on orientation at $100$ and $300 \mu$m.
-Optical depths are calculated assuming absorption cross sections of $\kappa_\nu = 40.95$~cm$^2$/g at $100\mu$m \citep{draine_03_araa, li_draine_01_2, weingartner_draine_2001}.
-In the top panel, which shows a galaxy with M$_{\rm dust} = 1.2\times10^9$~M$_{\odot}$ at $z=4.5$, we find that when viewing the galaxy face-on the optical depths in the central $1$~kpc of the galaxy are opaque at $100 \mu$m, with $\tau \sim 25$ in the densest region.
+We demonstrate this with two example galaxies in Figure \ref{fig:tau_fir}, where we show the dust optical depths for a face-on and edge-on orientation at $100\mu$m over scales of $5$~pc.
+The optical depths, $\tau_i = \int\kappa~\rho_i~ds$, are calculated in each {\sc powderday} cell $i$ with dust density $\rho_i$ along (the viewing angle dependent) line of sight $ds$ from $-5$ to $5$~kpc with respect to the center of mass of the galaxy, assuming absorption cross sections of $\kappa = 40.95$~cm$^2$/g at $100\mu$m \citep{draine_03_araa, li_draine_01_2, weingartner_draine_2001}.
+In the top panels, which shows a galaxy with M$_{\rm dust} = 1.2\times10^9$~M$_{\odot}$ at $z=4.5$, we find that when viewing the galaxy face-on, the central 0.1-0.5 kpc of the galaxy is opaque at $100 \mu$m, with $\tau \sim 25$ in the densest region.
 When viewed edge-on, the thin disk has $\tau \sim 30$, with the thick disk marginally opaque spanning $\tau \sim 1-5$.
-In the bottom panel a galaxy at $z=6.5$ (left) and $z=5.5$ (right) with a dust mass of M$_{\rm dust} \sim 6\times10^8$~M$_{\odot}$ has dust opacities of $50-100$ in the central $0.5$ kpc.
-Similarly high dust opacities are found in compact-obscured nuclei at low-z, whose FIR/submillimeter emission does not become optically thin until $\sim1$mm \citep{aalto_2019, falstad_2021}.
+In the bottom panel a galaxy at $z=6.5$ (left) and $z=5.5$ (right) with a dust mass of M$_{\rm dust} \sim 6\times10^8$~M$_{\odot}$ has dust opacities of $50-100$ in the central 10-100 pc.